bmays9/bet-tracker/README.md

 I relied on the Code Institute "I Think Therefore I Blog" walkthrough from the CI LMS system.
 This provided the structure and support for the project.

-For form layouts I used the following to understand how to display formsets
+For form layouts I used the following to understand how to display formsets:
  - https://stackoverflow.com/questions/21754918/rendering-tabular-rows-with-formset-in-django-crispy-forms
  - https://medium.com/@azzouzhamza13/django-crispy-forms-bootstrap5-00a1eb3ec3c7
  - https://django-crispy-forms.readthedocs.io/en/latest/layouts.html